kkeshanian/Features-Selection-IJOC/README.md

 # Features-Selection-IJOC

-This repository contains the data use in the for the paper entitled "Features Selection as a Nash-Bargaining Solution: Applications in Online Advertising and Information Systems"; see INFOMRS Journal on Computing (IJOC).
+This repository contains the datasets use in the for the paper entitled "Features Selection as a Nash-Bargaining Solution: Applications in Online Advertising and Information Systems"; see INFOMRS Journal on Computing (IJOC).

 This repository contains 4 folders:
 -	The “Online display Dataset” is used in Section 5 of the paper.
 In this folder, we have included a statement how the dataset can be obtained.